hannestschofenig/tschofenig-ids/tls-attestation/draft-fossati-tls-attestation.md

 the EncryptedExtensions message.

-In the Certificate message the TLS client transmits the attestation result to the TLS server, in form a CAB (i.e. a concatinated PAT and KAT).
+In the Certificate message the TLS client transmits the attestation result to the TLS server, in form described in {{wrapper}}.

-The TLS client then creates the CertificateVerify message by asking the crypto service to sign the TLS handshake message transcript with the TIK private key.
+The TLS client then creates the CertificateVerify message by asking the crypto service to sign the TLS handshake message transcript with the private key.
-The TLS server then verifies this message by utilizing the TIK public key.
+The TLS server then verifies this message by utilizing the corresponding public key.

 ~~~~
     Client                                           Server